CrucibleWDS 2.3.0 Released 11-7-14

 I am excited to announce the release of CrucibleWDS 2.3.0.
 Read the details for important information before upgrading.

 What Is CrucibleWDS?

 CrucibleWDS is a free open source solution for computer cloning / imaging.
 It most closely resembles an alternative for Symantec Ghost Solution Suite™ or Acronis Snap Deploy™.
-It supports imaging Windows XP, Windows Vista, Windows 7, Windows 8 and Linux.
+It supports imaging Windows XP, Windows Vista, Windows 7, Windows 8, Linux, and OSX.
 CrucibleWDS is not the first of its kind, but what separates it from the rest, is it’s simplicity.
 It is also the only open source imaging solution that can be installed on both Windows and Linux.
 It supports Unicast and Multicast technologies.

 - MBR and GPT

 - Automatic host renaming

 - Can be installed on Windows, Linux, and FreeNAS

 CrucibleWDS was created to be used primarily in schools or small businesses.
 It can be used to image 1000’s of computers (probably not all at once).
 It should be used with an existing infrastructure.
 Meaning, a network with managed routers / switches, DHCP server, etc. CrucibleWDS is intended to be installed on a server that is always running to ensure imaging is readily available.